September 26, 2024

 1. The personality, behaviour and values of your founders and leaders

-Founders are undoubtedly the biggest influence on the culture of early stage companies.
+Founders are undoubtedly the biggest influence on the culture of early-stage companies.
 When you first opened, people came to work for you.
 They bought into your passion, your ethos and your vision for what the company could be.
 You coached them.
 Moulded them.
-Recognised and reinforced the things you wanted see happen.
+Recognised and reinforced the things you wanted to see happen.

 Which is why young companies tend to ‘inherit' their values from their founders, in much the same way as parents pass on their values to their kids.